danejensen/movie-rack/README.md

 To submit the code:
 - Fork the repository on GitHub
 - Commit your code to your fork
-- When you're done, submit a pull request on GitHub
+- When you're done, submit a pull request on GitHub, or send me an email message with the repository address.

 ## Definition of "Done"